linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql/index.md

         sudo cp /etc/postfix/master.cf /etc/postfix/master.cf.orig

 1. Edit `/etc/postfix/master.cf` to contain the values in the excerpt example.
-Take note of the values for lines `10`, `12` and `22`.
-The rest of the file can remain unchanged.:
+The rest of the file can remain unchanged:

     {{< file "master.cf" >}}
 #